Outsource Bookkeeping

 Every month, you should receive three standard financial reports: 1.
 Profit & Loss Statement — revenue and expenses for the month and year-to-date 2.
 Balance Sheet — assets, liabilities, and equity at month-end 3.
 Cash Flow Statement — operating, investing, and financing cash movements

 Checklist: Ask to see a sample report package.
-If it's a one-page summary rather than GAAP-compliant financial statements, it won't meet your CPA's requirements.
+If it's a one-page summary rather than GAAP-compliant financial statements, it won't meet your accountant's requirements.

 6. All-Inclusive Scope